centreon/centreon-documentation/versioned_docs/version-21.10/graph-views/install.md

 - Centreon MAP Server, using HTTP port 8080 or 8443 when HTTPS/TLS is enabled
 - Internet with or without proxy.

-Ports 8080 and 8443 are recommanded default values, but other configurations are possible.
+Ports 8080 and 8443 are recommended default values, but other configurations are possible.

 ## Server installation